 First, educate everyone at your business about the importance of security, and how to use new-found flexibility safely.
 Extend the discussion beyond the office environment to encompass every other setting where work takes place, including homes, coffee shops and other locations that aren’t as secure as the office.

 Engage line of business managers and decision makers to ensure that appropriate safeguards are built into each project right from the beginning.

 Modernize and mobilize your security policies and make sure they reflect the real world that employees encounter.
 Create clear rules and guidelines to help employees stay safe as they exercise their freedom to work outside of the office.

 Enforce policies fairly and consistently.
 This will make everyone more willing to follow your security rules.

 And wherever you can, make security seamless—and automatic.
 Any time you can reduce extra steps and limits, you also reduce risks.

 Make Flexible Access Easy and Unified

-Services like Citrix Workspace unify all apps, cloud services, data, network, and identity services in a secure digital workspace with a single control plane.
-Employees log in to one place where they can securely access everything they need to get their jobs done.
+Services like Citrix Workspace unify all apps, cloud services, data, network and identity services in a secure digital workspace within a single control plane.
+Employees log into one place where they can securely access everything they need to get their jobs done.
 This approach also makes the environment easier for the IT department to manage and secure.

 Use Advanced Analytics Services with Cloud-based Apps

 The most effective cloud-based services include access to advanced analytics that can provide powerful new insights into which applications employees use, what data they access, what problems they encounter, and how to make everything work even better.
-And that’s just the beginning!
-As people use more devices to access their apps from more locations, your business can gain better insight into what employees need to serve customers and create new products.
+And that’s just the beginning.
+As people use more devices to access their apps from more locations, your business can get better insights into what employees need to serve customers and create new products.
 Your security team will be better able to monitor and anticipate potential risks and vulnerabilities to protect your business.